-Scanning electron microscopy images as in fig. 3 aids in studying the surface morphology of the proniosome powders along with drug and carriers.

-Non-existence of crystalline drug structure in proniosome preparations specified the conversion of drug to molecular or amorphous state from crystalline form.
+Scanning electron microscopy images (fig. 3) aids in studying the surface morphology of the proniosome powders along with drug and carriers.
+Non-existence of drug crystalline structure in proniosome preparations specified the conversion of drug to molecular or amorphous state from crystalline form.
 And also, maltodextrin porous structure was not visible in formulations because of settling of spans on the surface of carrier.